MisbahAN/ergonomiq/hardware/README.md

    - Select your Arduino board and port
    - Upload the firmware to your Arduino

-2. **Connect EMG Sensors**
+2. **Wire the BioAmp EXG Pill + Motion Vibrato**
-   - Connect EMG sensor to analog pin A0 on the Arduino
+   - BioAmp EXG Pill → analog pin A0 (signal) plus VCC/GND rails
-   - Connect LED to digital pin 13 (optional, for visual feedback)
+   - Motion Vibrato module → digital pin 13 (or any PWM pin you prefer)
-   - Ensure proper power (VCC) and ground (GND) connections
+   - Ensure the pill’s reference electrode is attached to a neutral point on the body

 3. **Identify Serial Port**
    - Check the Arduino IDE or system devices to find your Arduino's serial port